-5.6 Really speaking involves more constraints: the articulatory effect

-Something is wrong with the assumption in §5.5 that phonetic implementation involves cue constraints alone.
-In real production the speaker is restricted by articulatory constraints as well.
-For instance, we can define the constraint [31·2 Erb] as the articulatory constraint whose ranking reflects the articulatory effort associated with producing a spectral mean of 31.2 Erb.
-In the following we assume the independently plausible hypothesis (§§ 2.1, 4) that articulatory effort is minimal (though definitely not zero) for central auditory values of the spectral mean, and that more peripheral auditory values are harder to produce.
-If this hypothesis is correct (it at least explains the central tendency in single-sibilant inventories in $\S 2.1$), the articulatory constraints for peripheral auditory values must be ranked higher than those for more central auditory values.
+5.6 Really speaking involves more constraints: the articulatory effect whose ranking reflects the articulatory effort associated with producing a spectral mean of 31.2 Erb.
+In the following we assume the independently plausible hypothesis (§2.1, §4) that articulatory effort is minimal (though definitely not zero) for central auditory values of the spectral mean, and that more peripheral auditory values are harder to produce.
+If this hypothesis is correct (at least it explained the central tendency in single-sibilant inventories in §2.1), the articulatory constraints for peripheral auditory values must be ranked higher than those for more central auditory values.